 Core Clothing

 I have notes about selecting clothing for an active life which goes in detail about how I select clothing for a wide range of activities and conditions.
 These are the clothing I take on almost all trips and use in my daily life at home.
 Some people achieve simplicity by having many pairs of the same clothing item which the rotate through.
 My approach is to have at most three, and run small loads of wash when they get dirty.
-Several years ago I started to keep a log tracking each item’s longevity.
+I keep a log tracking each item’s longevity.
+Number of days was determined by asking others who would be honest with me if the clothing still looked good / had no odor after airing out overnight.

 Western Rise Unlimited Button Down (2022) Blue Merino / Polyester blend button down shirt.
 My wife tells me it also looks like it was just ironed as it comes out of the my pack.
 Reported to be UPF 40.
 Fairly air permeable, resists odor, comfortable in a wide range of conditions.
-Might swap with the Solbari Weekend Shirt due to it’s higher UPF and comfort in hot weather.
+Dries quickly enough to hand wash at night and be ready to be worn the next morning.
+Can wear at least 4 days without any odor.

 Icebreaker Anatomica Tee-shirt (2014/2021) merino wool with a bit of nylon for durability and a bit of lycra for a body hugging fit.
 This tee-shirt fits me perfectly, is super comfortable, doesn’t smell after many days of wear, dries fairly quickly, and my wife likes how the shirt looks on me.
 UPF between 15-30?
-I love merino, but synthetics technical-tees superior in three ways.
-First, synthetics work better when I am heavily sweating [See Xenith shirt mentioned below].
-Second, synthetics dry more quickly because they absorb less water.
-Third, synthetics are more cost effective because they tend to be cheaper and longer lasting.
-I get around 500 days of wear before an Anatomica Tee looks tired, and 600 days before the first small holes appear which is 2-3x longer than 100% merino in the the same fabric weight.
-There are a number of other good merino wool tee shirts from Smartwool, Outlier, Wool&Prince, and several other companies.
+I get around 500 days of wear before an Anatomica Tee looks tired, and 600 days before the first small holes appear which is 2-3x longer than the original Anatomica which was 100% merino.
+I think Icebreaker makes the best merino tees, but there are a number of other good options from Smartwool, Outlier, and Wool&Prince.
+While I love merino wool, there are advantages to synthetic technical-tees: synthetics work better when I am heavily sweating, dry more quickly and are more cost effective because they tend to be cheaper and longer lasting.

 Icebreaker Anatomica Briefs (2014/2021) the most comfortable underwear I have worn.
 They dry quickly and resist odor.
 I get around 600 days of wear before the waist band deforms and small holes appear.
-Tommy John’s Air Briefs (2022) based on after several recommendations.
-So far I am really likely them.
-They really are wedgy-proof.
-In the past I found the synthetic briefs from Ex Offico were pretty good.
-I have heard Uniqo Airism are good and reasonably priced but haven’t tried them myself.
-I hear people rave about and the expensive underwear from Saxx but the pair and didn’t find them particularly special.
+Only downside is that they bunch up a bit in hot weather when carrying a backpack.
+Tommy John’s Air Briefs (2022) are really wedgy-proof and dry very quickly except for the waist band.
+In the past I found the synthetic briefs from Ex Offico were pretty good but have heard their quality has dropped.
+I tried Saxx a number of years ago, and didn’t think they were worth their high price.
+I have heard Uniqo Airism and Duluth Trading Buck Naked boxer briefs but no personal experience.

 Xoskin Toe Socks – 2 pairs (2022) prevents blisters forming between my toes when walking or running for extended distances.
-I have worn one pair 30 days in a row doing 10-20 miles of hiking each day without blisters and had pre blisters that were forming before I started using the socks heal.
-They weren’t stinky after six days of continuous use while backpacking.
+I have worn one pair 30 days in a row doing 15-37 miles of hiking each day without blisters and had pre blisters that were forming before I started using the socks heal.
+They weren’t stinky after six days of continuous use (and not washing) while backpacking, though the are more prone to pick up odor after several hundred miles of use.
 They are significantly more durable than my previous merino toe socks.
 After 640 miles my first pair of socks got a hole from a toenail.
 I darned the sock and continue to wear it.
-Small holes between my hammer toes at 700 miles but not impacting performance.
-Have over 1000 miles on the first pair and they are still doing well.
+Small holes between my hammer toes appeared at 700 miles but are not impacting it’s blister prevention At 1400 miles developed a large hole from my sandal’s toe strap.
+I have switched to primarily using a new pair, but on days that are less than 5 miles of walking I am still using them for sun protection when wearing sandals.

 Inov-8 Trailfly G 270 (2022) Zero drop trail running shoe that is a good amount of cushion and a 12mm stack.
 Great fit for me: enough room for my toes to splay while gripping my heel perfectly.
-Used for backpacking or trail running when the terrain is too technical for my Luna sandals or when I need to wear closed toe shoes.
+Used for backpacking or trail running when the terrain is too challenging for my Luna sandals or when I need to wear closed toe shoes.
 This model used to be called the TerraUltra G 270.
 I don’t have enough miles to determine if the graphene infused soles are any more durable than typical trail runners.
-So far they have bee views as acceptable footwear in fairly snobbish establishments.
-I typically wear them whenever I am in transit because they are a bulky compared to my sandals.
-Might swap with Softstar Dash RunAmoc shoes to save space / weight.
+So far they have been acceptable footwear in fairly snobbish establishments.
+I typically wear them whenever I am in transit because they are more bulky than my sandals.

 Outerwear